 The best way to figure out which cocoa powder is good is to take a deep sniff; good cocoa powder will have a naturally sweet, but slightly acidic, smell of rough chocolate.
 You may also wish to try a few cocoa powder-based desserts (see Links, below), to determine which cocoa powder you like.

-Some recipes call for cocoa powder to be ‘bloomed‘ in hot water or another hot liquid.
-This is done to intensify the flavor of the cocoa powder.
-According to Cook’s Illustrated, this releases flavor particles trapped in the cocoa powder and helps the “burst forth”.
+Some recipes call for cocoa powder to be “bloomed” in hot water or another hot liquid, such as coffee.
+This is done to intensify the flavor of the cocoa powder by releasing flavor particles trapped in the cocoa powder, and helps them “burst forth.”
 Many recipes, especially cookies, don’t have liquid ingredients, so you wouldn’t use that technique.

-Black cocoa is cocoa powder that has been heavily-Dutched.
+Black cocoa is cocoa powder that has been heavily Dutched.
 If you’ve ever had an Oreo cookie, the outer cookies are a good example of black cocoa.
 Because it has a strong, very brusque flavor, it’s best used in conjunction with another cocoa powder and is mostly used to boost color.
-Hershey’s Special Dark cocoa powder is heavily Dutched, and is close to black cocoa powder.
-(King Arthur sells true black cocoa.)
+King Arthur sells true black cocoa, as does Amazon.

 Can I substitute ground chocolate for cocoa powder?